csRon/autodoe/README.md

 ## Prerequisites
 Before you begin, ensure you have met the following requirements:
 * You have a Unix machine (Mac/Linux).
 Currently only tested with Ubuntu20.04
-* You have Python3 and pip3 installed on your machine.
+* You have python3.8 or newer and pip is installed
 * You have a command line interface or script based experiment / simulation

 ## Installing automizedDoE